Naval Air Station Sigonella: The Sigonella crisis

+Operation Hot Rock

+In April 1992, Naval Air Station Sigonella played a key role in Operation Hot Rock, a joint U.S.–Italian effort to divert lava flows from the erupting Mount Etna that threatened the town of Zafferana Etnea.
+Heavy-lift helicopters based at Sigonella, including U.S. Marine Corps CH-53E Super Stallion aircraft from HMM-266 and U.S. Navy helicopters from HC-4, were used to transport and drop massive concrete blocks into the lava channels as part of the diversion strategy.
+The base served as the primary staging point for U.S. aircraft and crews during the operation, which became one of the most notable examples of military assets being deployed in support of civil protection during a natural disaster.

 In late 1985, work crews belonging to NMCB 133 were repairing and installing sidewalks in the housing area at NAS I when they uncovered a small stockpile of Luftwaffe antiaircraft ammunition.
-The stockpile had apparently belonged to an antiaircraft position that had been buried during raids in the Allied invasion of 1943.
+The stockpile had belonged to an antiaircraft position that had been buried during raids in the Allied invasion of 1943.

-On 1 April 2004, the Defense Logistics Agency (DLA) opened Defense Depot Sigonella Italy on NAS II to serve as a supply base for the Mediterranean.
+On April 1, 2004, the Defense Logistics Agency (DLA) opened Defense Depot Sigonella Italy on NAS II to serve as a supply base for the Mediterranean.
 DLA also provides fuel and property disposal from NAS II.

 Sigonella suffered its second major flood mid December 2005.
-Over 400 service members and family evacuated.
+Over 400 service members and families evacuated.
 In 2006, a newly installed protective berm prevented a nearly second consecutive year of flooding.

-When NATO took military intervention to Libya in 2011, NAS Sigonella played an important role in US Operation Odyssey Dawn because of its short distance to the country.
+When NATO took military intervention in Libya in 2011, NAS Sigonella played an important role in US Operation Odyssey Dawn because of its short distance to the country.
 As Libya remained unstable in 2013, a Special Purpose Marine Air Ground Task Force–Crisis Response unit was formed and an element of this was moved to the base to be within V-22 range of Libya.

 In 2019, an investigation by Sigonella's Naval Criminal Investigative Service (NCIS) office and the local Carabinieri led to the arrest of 18 individuals suspected of stealing over 100000 liter of JP-5 jet fuel.
 According to the investigators, the criminal operation, which involved the siphoning of jet fuel from a pipeline connecting Augusta Bay with NAS Sigonella, had been ongoing for almost 3 years and caused approximately 800,000 Euros in damages.

-During the COVID-19 pandemic in Italy, most of the base including recreational facilities, daycare programs and the school were shut down to slow the spread of the COVID-19 Coronavirus.
+During the COVID-19 pandemic in Italy, most of the base including recreational facilities, daycare programs, and the school were shut down to slow the spread of the COVID-19 Coronavirus.

 Facilities

-The Base Operating and Support Services contractor Gemmo is responsible for pest management at the station.